aadilmallick/mi-notes/docs/quran/juz1-2.md

 Allah says that he selects whoever he wills for his mercy, and that nobody has any right to say "you are going to hell while I am going to heaven."
 Anybody who submits themselves to Allah and does good will go to heaven.

 > "The Jews and Christians each claim that none will enter Paradise except those of their own faith.
 These are their desires.
 Reply, ˹O Prophet,˺ “Show ˹me˺ your proof if what you say is true.”
 But no!
 Whoever submits themselves to Allah and does good will have their reward with their Lord.
 And there will be no fear for them, nor will they grieve."
 (111-112)

+Allah points out the irony in each faith group reserving heaven only for themselves when they both recite the same scripture.

+>The Jews say, “The Christians have nothing to stand on” and the Christians say, “The Jews have nothing to stand on,” although both recite the Scriptures.
+And those ˹pagans˺ who have no knowledge say the same ˹about people of faith˺.
+Surely Allah will judge between them on the Day of Judgment regarding their dispute.
+(113)

+>˹He is˺ the Originator of the heavens and the earth!
+When He decrees a matter, He simply tells it, “Be!”
+And it is!
+(117)

 Allah also tells people to not excessively ask the prophet for miracles or continuously question him because there is a raison d'etre for everything Allah does, but divine wisdom alone knows what that is, and the creature has no right to determine the precise mode of his Creator's acts -- he should not even ask the why and wherefore of a divine action, but accept it and submit himself to the Divine Will.